Shift work and cancer

 Although the evidence is not yet conclusive, the Danish government has compensated female shift workers who have developed breast cancer.
 Only women who have worked shifts for more than 20 years and who are otherwise at low risk for the disease were awarded compensation.

 In the UK, the Health and Safety Executive is in charge of health and safety at work.
 They are funding further research into how shift work affects our health.
-The results of this study are expected in 2011 and will hopefully shed more light on this topic.
+The results of this study are expected by the end of 2015 and will hopefully shed more light on this topic.
 The report will help UK policy-makers decide whether any changes to working practice are required.

 Question about cancer?
 Contact our information nurse team